-For the FY23 LTI plan, the Board has re-introduced a second performance measure of Earnings Per Share (EPS) growth (CAGR over 3-year performance period).
+For the FY23 LTI plan, the Board has re-introduced a second performance measure of Earnings Per Share (EPS) growth (CAGR over three-year performance period).
 The introduction of this second performance measure is in addition to retaining the relative TSR measure.

-3.3 FY23 Executive Fixed Remuneration
+3.3 FY23 EXECUTIVE FIXED REMUNERATION

 Executive fixed remunerations for FY23 remain unchanged from FY22 with one exception.
-Considering the strategic importance of the supply chain function and the increased responsibility taken on by Ms Caroline Sunaryo, her salary has been adjusted by 20% to reflect the additional responsibilities.
+Considering the strategic importance of the supply chain function and the increased responsibility taken on by Ms Caroline Sunaryo, her salary has been adjusted by 20 per cent.